research-software-ecosystem/micoreca/paper/paper.md

 # Introduction

 The rapid expansion of microbiome research has led to the development of countless bioinformatics tools, workflows, and databases.
 However, information about these resources remains scattered across disparate, often outdated catalogs, impeding their discovery and effective use (citation).
-To address this critical gap, the [ELIXIR Microbiome Community](https://elixir-europe.org/communities/microbiome) [@citesForInformation:finn2025establishing] —a specialized group within [ELIXIR](https://elixir-europe.org/), Europe's leading infrastructure for biological data —proposed the creation of **MiCoReCa (Microbiome Community Resource Catalogue)**.
+To address this critical gap, the [ELIXIR Microbiome Community](https://elixir-europe.org/communities/microbiome) [@citesForInformation:finn2025establishing] — a specialized group within [ELIXIR](https://elixir-europe.org/), Europe's leading infrastructure for biological data —proposed the creation of **MiCoReCa (Microbiome Community Resource Catalogue)**.
 This open-access, dynamic catalog aims to centralize and streamline access to microbiome-related bioinformatics resources, including tools, workflows, training materials, and more.

 MiCoReCa integrates resources from established platforms such as [Bioconda](https://bioconda.github.io/) (a package manager for bioinformatics software) [@citesAsAuthority:gruning2018bioconda], [bio.tools](https://bio.tools/) (the registry of bioinformatics tools and services developed by ELIXIR) [@citesAsAuthority:ison2016tools; @citesAsAuthority:ison2019bio] via the [Research Software Ecosystem (RSEc) Atlas](https://research-software-ecosystem.github.io/RSEc-Atlas/), [WorkflowHub](https://workflowhub.eu/) (a repository for scientific workflows, maintained by ELIXIR) [@citesAsAuthority:gustafsson2025workflowhub], and [TeSS](https://tess.elixir-europe.org/) (the ELIXIR training materials database) [@citesAsAuthority:beard2020tess].
 By aggregating resources from these sources, MiCoReCa ensures comprehensive coverage of the microbiome bioinformatics landscape.

 This report presents the **work accomplished during the [ELIXIR BioHackathon 2025](https://biohackathon-europe.org/)**—an intensive collaborative event where researchers, developers, and bioinformatics experts come together to tackle scientific challenges.
-During this event, the MiCoReCa team initiated the development of the catalog, focusing on automating resource extraction (e.g., via weekly GitHub Actions scripts), filtering resources using community-defined keywords, and establishing a framework for collaborative curation, inspired by the [Galaxy Codex](https://github.com/galaxyproject/galaxy_codexn) [@citesAsAuthority:zierep_how_2024].
+During this event, the MiCoReCa team initiated the development of the catalog, focusing on automating resource extraction (e.g., via weekly GitHub Actions scripts), filtering resources using community-defined keywords, and establishing a framework for collaborative curation, inspired by the [Galaxy Codex](https://github.com/galaxyproject/galaxy_codex) [@citesAsAuthority:zierep_how_2024].

-To maximize interoperability, MiCoReCa leverages **standardized ontologies** like [EDAM](https://edamontology.org/page) [@citesAsAuthority:ison2013edam], which provides a structured vocabulary for describing bioinformatics tools, workflows, and data.
+To maximize interoperability, MiCoReCa leverages the **standardized ontology** [EDAM](https://edamontology.org/page) [@citesAsAuthority:ison2013edam], which provides a structured vocabulary for describing bioinformatics tools, workflows, and data.
 This ensures that resources in MiCoReCa are consistently annotated, making them easier to discover and integrate into research workflows.

 A defining feature of MiCoReCa is its **community-driven curation process**, where experts collaboratively identify missing ontological terms and metadata, ensuring the catalog remains **accurate, up-to-date, and aligned with researchers' needs**.